Health Insurance Coverage Options

 - CRITICAL ILLNESS/ACCIDENTAL PLANS provide a lump sum cash payment if the policyholder is diagnosed with one of the critical illnesses listed in the insurance policy (usually cancer, heart attack, or stroke).
 The point of the plan is to offset a higher deductible individual or family plan

 KEY TERMS TO KNOW

 - CO-INSURANCE is often confused with CO-PAYMENT.
 A co-payment is typically fixed while the co-insurance is a percentage that you pay after the deductible has been met.
-It is expressed as a pair of percentages with the carrier’s portion stated first.
-The maximum percentage you will be responsible for is generally no more than 50%.
-Once your out of pocket maximum has been met, the carrier will assume responsibility for 100% of any additional costs.
-Common co-insurance percentages are 70%-30%, 80%-20%, and 90%-10%.
+It is expressed as a percentage.
+Once your out-of-pocket maximum has been met, the carrier will assume responsibility for 100% of any additional costs.
 There are also zero co-insurance plans available where the carrier pays 100% of your medical expenses after your deductible has been met.

 - DEDUCTIBLE is a fixed amount you are responsible for before the carrier begins to pay their share.
 A higher deductible means lower health insurance premiums.

 - “OBAMACARE” is considered a policy that qualifies for financial assistance.
 Assistance is being offered as a monthly subsidy which is applied to your premium and/or cost sharing, which is a reduced deductible.
 These policies MUST be purchased through the Marketplace.
 A certified agent can assist in the enrollment process.

 POLICY UPDATES DUE TO THE HEALTH CARE REFORM took effect March 2010:

 - Dependents are now covered to age 26.